zagui440s/personalCP/11-DS-Algorithms/11-technical-interview-demo/1-leetcode.md

 # Leetcode: How to use it & why

-There are many websites that mock this experience of a tech interview, but the one we tend to use at Code Platoon is [LeetCode](https://leetcode.com).
+## Introduction

+[LeetCode](https://leetcode.com) is one of the most popular platforms for the kinds of programming problems you'll encounter in technical interviews.
+It is also one of th most popular tools to use to practice for technical interviews.
+Familiarity with it is important both for your own interview prep and for when you encounter it or similar tools in the interview process, whether as a coding challenge early in the application process or during a technical interview.

+## Lecture

 Let's look at a classic example of an 'easy' level problem on LeetCode just to get a sense of what it looks like - [Two Sum](https://leetcode.com/problems/two-sum/).

 ![Leetcode](./resources/page-resources/leetcode-general.png)